matter-labs/era-contracts/docs/Overview.md

 ##### L1ERC20Bridge

-The "standard" implementation of the ERC20 token bridge.
+The legacy implementation of the ERC20 token bridge.
 Works only with regular ERC20 tokens, i.e. not with fee-on-transfer tokens or other custom logic for handling user balances.
+Only works for Era.

 - `deposit` - lock funds inside the contract and send a request to mint bridged assets on L2.
 - `claimFailedDeposit` - unlock funds if the deposit was initiated but then failed on L2.